animal-tree/Writing-stuff/Math.md

 Treating each other as random variables.

-Could such an ontology form the basis of a data structure[^1] to represent $R, h^{(0)}$ in axiomatic math?
+Could such an ontology form the basis of a data structure to represent $R, h^{(0)}$ in axiomatic math?
 Using deterministic conditionals with probabilities $1$ as proof steps and a defined set of initial conditionals and beliefs (random variables), it seems so.

 Furthermore, it can generalize to a new type of math where proof steps can be epistemological, non-deterministic beliefs applied to other beliefs to quantify a looser proof.
 This is standardly done in physical sciences with the use of p-values, and we draw a formal unambiguous connection between that to AI and reasoning generally, keeping these notations and formalities that tie together the larger sciences.

-[^1]: We can define this data structure effectively as a transformer, learning a parameterized set of tokens that represent random variables (h) and which map to other tokens probabilistically under a shared invariance function (R, represented as MHDPA).
-That way, a single math can be learned across tokens, with the expressive power of the above formalism verified due to its analogous representation as a transformer.

-      This isn't precisely what I'm going for, but it shows some of the connection lines that draw my thinking.

-      It can be further generalized to a Vector-Quantizer, long-term memory, and physics model.